deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

              name: rbac-proxy-config-test
    ```

-4. Assign the necessary rights to the resource to Prometheus:
+4. Add the necessary resource permissions to Prometheus:

    ```yaml
    ---